 Can I have my second dose in a different place?

-People using the National Booking Service (booking into a vaccination centre, GP-led or community pharmacy site) are given their closest available appointment locations.
+If you book online, you'll be shown the closest available appointment locations.
 Most people will have their second dose at the same location they had their first dose.

-People who had their first dose through a GP service should be invited for their second dose through the same GP service.
+If you had your first dose through a GP service, you'll be be invited for your second dose through the same GP service.

-People who had their first dose at a Hospital Hub site should be invited or be able to book their second dose at the same location.
+If you had your first dose at a Hospital Hub site, you should be invited or be able to book your second dose at the same location.

-There are other circumstances in which it may be appropriate for a patient to receive their second dose in a different location to their first dose, for example, discharged outpatients, students, doctors in training on rotation to hospitals, people who have become housebound or moved into a care home since their first dose, or patients who have moved to a new house to somewhere a long way away from where they had their first dose.
+There are circumstances in which it may be appropriate for you to get your second dose in a different location to their first dose, for example, discharged outpatients, students, doctors in training on rotation to hospitals, people who have become housebound or moved into a care home since their first dose, or patients who have moved to a new house to somewhere a long way away from where they had their first dose.